 As part of this campaign, we will be working with bureaux to raise awareness of unfair parcel surcharging in Scotland and gather feedback and evidence of local stories from people who seek support from Citizens Advice.

 Our campaign resources page is now live.
-You can download free campaign resources to support you in running your Check to Save campaign events and raise awareness of Council Tax reduction, discounts and exemptions.
+You can download free campaign resources to support you in running your Fair Delivery Charges campaign and raise awareness of parcel surcharging.